yunnysunny/grunt-pages/README.md

 }
 ```

 This function returns an array of post groups to be rendered as list pages.
-It takes the `posts` array and `pagination` config object as parameters and is expected to return an array of postGroup objects which each contain the `id` of the group(to be used in the url) and the array of `posts` in the following format:
+It takes the `posts` array and `options.pagination` config object as parameters and is expected to return an array of postGroup objects which each contain the `id` of the group(to be used in the url) and the array of `posts` in the following format:

 ```js
 [{